amit-gadia/Support-Genie/README.md

 This project is develop by Amit
 I am using python and mysql.If i get internship i develop advanced level of this project i you give me proper instruction.

+4:database.py
+  In this file develop automatically develop database you can edit only host,user, password and port.